 - 2 large Creole tomatoes, or Heirloom tomatoes organic canned tomatoes may be used- 1 can

 - 2 bay leaves

-- 1/2 teaspoon dried thyme
+- 1 tablespoon dried thyme

-- salt to taste
+- Kosher salt to own taste

 - Ground white pepper to own taste